 The SCC also distinguished its prior decision in Sylvester v.
 British Columbia where an employee was dismissed while he was off work and receiving disability payments.
 There, the SCC concluded that the disability payments should be deducted from the wrongful dismissal award because they were intended to be a replacement for the employee’s salary.
 In Waterman the SCC found that since pension benefits are not intended to replace lost salary and because the employee had contributed to the plan the benefits should not be deducted from his notice entitlements.
 The SCC came to the broad conclusion that a monetary benefit will not generally be deducted from wrongful dismissal damages if it is not aimed at protecting against wage loss caused by loss of employment, particularly where the employee has contributed to the benefit in question.

-Waterman may have wider implications for the deductibility of other payments from wrongful dismissal damages, and employers should be cautious about assuming that employment-related benefits paid to or received by an employee during a reasonable notice period will be deductible.
-While the decision confirms that pension benefits, whether from a defined benefit or defined contribution plan, should generally not be deducted from wrongful dismissal damages, it also suggests that an employer could potentially reduce wrongful dismissal damages by the amount of pension payments made during a reasonable notice period by including express language to this effect in pension plans, offer letters, and employment contracts.
+The implications of Waterman for the deductibility of payments from wrongful dismissal damages are still being determined, and employers should be cautious about assuming that employment-related benefits paid to or received by an employee during a reasonable notice period will be deductible.
+While the decision confirmed that pension benefits, whether from a defined benefit or defined contribution plan, should generally not be deducted from wrongful dismissal damages, it also suggested that an employer could potentially reduce wrongful dismissal damages by the amount of pension payments made during a reasonable notice period by including express language to this effect in pension plans, offer letters, and employment contracts.

 A reprint courtesy of: Mathews Dinsdale & Clark LLP.
 The information provided in this article is necessarily of a general nature and must not be regarded as legal advice.
 For more information about Mathews Dinsdale & Clark LLP, please visit mathewsdinsdale.com.

 This article may not be republished without the express permission of the copyright owner identified in the article.